 Here are ten suggestions on how you might do just that.
 Regardless of how long you have been in the Netherlands or how long you intend to stay, these tips will help you flourish in your new surroundings.

 Learn something new

 A great way for expats to experience personal growth, maintain mental acuity and meet others is to take up something new.
 Learn Dutch or another language.
 Take an art or wine-tasting class, or a course in writing, quilting or crafting.
 Start or continue your university education through individual courses or a specific programme of study.
 Take up a musical instrument.
-Learn to cook Dutch delicacies or your favourite foreign cuisine.
+Learn to cook Dutch delicacies or delightful Indonesian dishes.
 You could do any of these activities elsewhere, but what makes the experience unique is doing them here.